EVENT INFO

 New Leaf Nursery – New Leaf Nursery offers familiar herbs (rosemary, oregano, thyme) as well as those less common, such as winter savory, salad burnet and fennel.
 In spring and fall, we provide a wide range of heirloom and hybrid vegetable transplants, upwards of 50 tomato and pepper varieties.
 Year-round, we also offer perennials such as salvia (our specialty), cuphea, perennial hibiscus, mistflower, amaryllis, spider lilies, esperanza, rock rose and agastache.

-‘I’m Into Plants’ Consulting – Inoculated mushroom logs (edible mushrooms – oyster, shitake, maitake)
+Gardens by Jane – Inoculated mushroom logs (edible mushrooms – oyster, shitake, maitake)

 ARTISTS/ARTISANS/GIFTS